Use discount code "steelchallenge" for 5% off at Canada First Ammo and free delivery to the match, just mention the match date at in the comments.

 - Timer if you have one

-- 5+ mags: Please pre-load your magazines at home when possible so that we can begin on time.
+- 5+ mags.
+Please pre-load your magazines at home when possible.

 - Gun belt if drawing from a holster

-- Cash for match fees.
+- Cash for match fee.
 Exact change only please.

 Match results will be posted to PractiScore, usually the same night.
-If you need your results anonymized, please contact the match director well in advance of the match.
+If you need your results anonymized, please contact the match director well before the match.

 Please contact Dan B if you will be coming out for your first steel challenge.
 When you arrive, please leave all your gear in your vehicle and identify yourself to a match official/person in charge.
-We will place you on a squad with some experienced competitors to help get you started.
-We will likely need to split up groups of inexperienced shooters/competitors for both safety and efficiency but will try to keep families together where possible.
+We will place you on a squad with some experienced shooters to help get you started.
+We will likely need to split up groups of inexperienced shooters for both safety and efficiency but will try to keep families together where possible.
 Please note, when a family member is on the line, they are under the care of the range officer.
 Please do not distract them from following the RO’s instructions.
-If the RO is unfamiliar with the operation of your particular firearm, they will ask for assistance as needed.
-If a shooter would like coaching or advice while you are shooting, please let the RO know and they should be happy to oblige.
+If the RO is unfamiliar with your particular firearm, they will as for assistance as needed.
+If you would like coaching or advice while you are shooting, please let the RO know and they should be happy to oblige.

 Classifications are used to help competitors measure their success against shooter shooting with a similar ability and skill set.
 A D class production shooter and a Grand Master rimfire rifle open shooter can’t be equally compared.
 In order to earn a classification, you must be a current USPSA member and complete any 4 stages using one of the recognized equipment divisions.
 Most equipment will work with the exception of Center fire handguns from low ready.

-The official steel challenge rule book governs all of our matches please make sure to give it a read through so that you are familiar with the rules, commands, and equipment divisions.
+The official steel challenge rule book governs our Wednesday night matches please make sure to give it a read through so that you are familiar with the rules, commands, and equipment divisions.